alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

 Build a driver

 > [!NOTE]
-> As of June 2024 the latest version of available driver was used.
+> As of June 2024 the latest version of the available driver was used.
 > Please validate a driver and a CUDA version during your deployment as they can be different.

 ````